lis526scenariod2017/IL-in-Canada/README.md

 # Information Literacy in Canada

-This theme is avaiable under [MIT License](https://opensource.org/licenses/MIT).
+This theme is available under the [MIT License](https://opensource.org/licenses/MIT).

 This is a modified version of [Gaurav Chaurasia's Much-Worse theme](https://github.com/gchauras/much-worse-jekyll-theme) which was derived from [Steve Miller's NGVM theme](http://jekyllthemes.org/themes/svm-ngvb/).